brianleroux/quick-vim/README.md

 quick-vim requires a bash and git. from there:

-    git clone quick-vim
+    git clone git://github.com/brianleroux/quick-vim.git
     cd quick-vim
-    ./install

-upgrading

-    cd quick-vim
-    git pull
-    ./install
+    ./quick-vim install

-if you want to restore to the original vim installation
+you can reset to the default vim env by simply:

-    ./uninstall
+    ./quick-vim uninstall

+brute force upgrade it all:

+    ./quick-vim upgrade

+thats it.